pln-dna/pln-dna.github.io/docs/index.md

 ## What test to go for ?

-If you are a member of a project, the administrators of that project are normally best placed to advise you, although advice may be sought in various online fora or Facebook groups.
+If you are a member of a project, the administrators of that project are normally best placed to advise you, although advice may also be sought from various Y-DNA dedicated online fora or Facebook groups.

 The default option is normally to go for the Y-37 test and then assess the situation after you have obtained your results.
-If money is no object then just go for the 'Big Y' test aka Y-700, but this is a waste of money if a close paternal-line male has already tested to this level.
-Your results should not be significantly different and nothing will be learned.
+If money is no object then just go for the 'Big Y' test aka Y-700, but this is likely to be a waste of money if a close paternal-line male has already tested to this level.
+Your results would not be significantly different and nothing will be learned.

 ## Cautions

-However, there are important cautions to consider.
+There are important cautions to consider.
 Unexpected results, such as non-paternity events (where the presumed father, grandfather etc. is discovered not to be the biological father, grandfather etc.), can arise and this could be traumatic to the tester or his extended family members.
-Privacy is another concern; while Y-DNA projects do not typically reveal the names of the testees - just the earliest known paternal ancestor - if you have a rare name it may be possible to work out who you are.
-Y-DNA information is relatively benign and non-medical in nature but it is theoretically possible your Y-DNA results could correlate with some Y-chromosome disease that could be found in the future.
+Privacy is another concern; while Y-DNA projects do not typically reveal the names of the testees - just the surname & earliest known paternal ancestor - if you have a rare name it may be possible to work out who you are.
+That said Y-DNA information is relatively benign and non-medical in nature but it is theoretically possible your Y-DNA results could correlate with some Y-chromosome disease that could be found in the future.
 As this would also correlate with your surname, the publishing of Y-DNA information does not substantively add to the risk.
 Ultimately many people are happy to share their Y-DNA results pseudonymously in return for the knowledge it brings.

 Overall, Y-DNA testing can be a rewarding and enlightening experience for those interested in deepening their understanding of paternal heritage.
 When approached with realistic expectations and an awareness of potential surprises, it can significantly enhance genealogical research.